-As more electric vehicles (EVs) hit the roads, businesses are coming to understand the value of providing charging for light-duty EVs, such as passenger cars and delivery vans, at their facilities.
-What can sometimes be less clear, however, are the types of EV charging methods available and the different needs they accommodate.
-That’s the focus of our first in a series of blog posts on the basics of EV charging.
+As more electric vehicles (EVs) hit the roads, businesses are coming to understand the importance of providing charging for light-duty EVs, such as passenger cars and delivery vans, at their facilities.
+What can sometimes be less clear, however, are the types of EV chargers available and the different needs they accommodate for both drivers and businesses.
+Let’s explore some of these basic EV charging concepts in greater detail.

 For many businesses, installing Level 2 charging stations on a per-driver basis is the preferred route for implementing EV charging commercially.
 A big advantage of Level 2 chargers is that they can be networked together to increase energy and cost efficiencies.
 PowerFlex leverages this capability to the fullest extent with its Adaptive Load Management (ALM) system.
 With ALM, charging demand is dynamically distributed across the charging network throughout the day, which mitigates spikes in power loads and saves businesses from incurring expensive peak demand charges.
 (Utility companies generally bill your highest 15 minutes of energy usage at a steeper rate.)
 This allows companies to install four times the number of EV charging stations for the same utility infrastructure cost.

-Another advantage of Level 2 charging is that, due to its widespread application and suitability in terms of meeting most drivers’ needs, rebates and other incentives are often available through utilities or government agencies that can help offset installation costs.
+Another advantage of Level 2 charging is that, due to its widespread application and suitability in terms of meeting most drivers’ needs, rebates and other incentives that can help offset installation costs are often available through utilities or government agencies.
 Most U.S. states have some type of rebate available.
-California’s Charge Ready program, for instance, offers rebates across the public and private sector, including for commercial buildings, municipal properties, and newly constructed multi-family dwellings that may be obligated to make their properties EV-ready under the state’s CALGreen building codes.
+California’s Charge Ready program, for instance, offers rebates across the public and private sectors, including for commercial buildings, municipal properties, and newly constructed multi-family dwellings that may be obligated to make their properties EV-ready under the state’s CALGreen building codes.

 For the right business, DC Fast Chargers can also make sense.
 They’re a great solution for workplaces that host short-dwell drivers such as visitors, salespeople, and fleet vehicle operators who don’t have a lot of time to charge their vehicles in between trips.
 Like Level 2 chargers, DC Fast Chargers can be networked to optimize charging and are eligible for incentives.